-The SEN governor Mr. Michael Potts has specific oversight of the school's provision for pupils with special educational needs.
+The SEN governor, Miss E Whapples, has specific oversight of the school's provision for pupils with special educational needs.
 The SEN governor ensures that all governors are aware of the school's SEN provision, including the deployment of funding, equipment and personnel.
-Termly meetings with the SENCO and SEN governor take place.